nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 5. `Modelmanager#addShift()` updates the schedule of the target staff with a new `Shift` created with the given `DayOfWeek` and `Slot`.

-The activity diagram of this `addShift` command is shown below:
+The sequence diagram of this `addShift` command is shown below:

 ![AddShiftActivity](images/AddShiftSequenceDiagram.png)